 - high cholesterol

 - high blood pressure

-In women who smoke and take birth control pills, the risk of heart disease goes up.
-According to the National Heart, Lung, and Blood Institute (NHLBI), studies show that women who use high-dose birth control pills (oral contraceptives) are at greater risk of having a heart attack or stroke.
-Many oral contraceptives already carry a risk of blood clots, and smoking greatly increases this risk by making it easier for blood clots to form.
+The risk of heart disease also increases in women who smoke and take birth control pills.
+According to the National Heart, Lung, and Blood Institute (NHLBI), studies show that women who use high-dose birth control pills have a higher risk of having a heart attack or stroke.
+Many birth control pills already carry a risk of blood clots, and smoking also greatly increases this risk.

-Even secondhand smoke can cause heart problems, depending on the regularity of your exposure.
-The AHA reports that there is a clear link between secondhand smoke (smoke that you as a bystander inhale by being near someone else who is smoking) and cardiovascular disease.
+Even secondhand smoke, which is smoke you inhale while being near someone else who’s smoking, can cause heart problems, depending on the regularity of your exposure.
+The AHA reports a clear link between secondhand smoke and cardiovascular disease.

-Those regularly exposed to smoke increase their risk of developing heart disease by up to 30 percent and nearly 40,000 people die each year from heart and blood vessel disease caused by secondhand smoke.
-So quitting doesn’t just help you—it also helps those around you.
-And if you live or spend a lot of time with someone else who smokes, here’s just another reason to try to help him or her (or them) to quit.
+The AHA also reports that people regularly exposed to smoke increase their risk of developing heart disease by up to 30 percent.
+Nearly 40,000 people die each year from heart and blood vessel diseases caused by secondhand smoke.
+So quitting doesn’t just help you, it also helps those around you.
+If you live with or spend time with someone who smokes, this is another reason to help them quit.

 Diet and exercise are important factors in keeping your blood circulating well and your heart healthy.
 But if you’re a smoker, a healthy diet and regular exercise alone won’t protect you from the far-reaching effects of smoking, including heart disease.